 - Remember your filters in the design.

 - Dig the soakaway hole.
 Line the bottom with porous stone.
-Then an appropriate layer of Rainawater soakaway crates or rubble.
+Then an appropriate layer of Rainwater soakaway crates or rubble.

 - Then construct the downpipe linking the house and guttering to the soakaway.